 The combination of toppings on this vegan pizza —caramelized onions, plus red bell peppers, artichokes, and basil — is nothing short of spectacular.
 Serve with a big salad (add chickpeas or other beans for extra protein).
 Though it’s filling, this pizza goes down easy, so double the recipe if you’re feeding a hungry group.
-Though completely optional, tucking thin slices of fresh tomato between the pizza sauce and the cheese gives it a delicious summery flavor. more→
+Though completely optional, tucking thin slices of fresh tomato between the pizza sauce and the cheese gives it a delicious summery flavor.
+Photos by Evan Atlas. more→

 Olives add great flavor to a traditional pizza, and a generous dose of baby spinach or arugula makes it healthier.
 Do try finding the pepperjack or other spicy vegan cheese, which gives this a bit of a kick.

 This pizza variation could not be easier.
 I have found the key to vegan pizza is loads of fresh toppings and contrasting flavors.
 In this one, sweet pineapple mingles with a myriad of fresh veggies — the more the better.
 Recipe and photo contributed by Vicki Brett-Gach of Ann Arbor Vegan Kitchen.
 Photos by Evan Atlas.

 A trio of delectable toppings—tomatoes, eggplant, and olives—make a simple vegan pizza special.
 It’s a perfect pizza to make on cool summer evenings, though you can enjoy it year round as long as you can find decent tomatoes.
 Use tomatoes that are ripe yet firm, and that are dense and fleshy rather than seedy.
 Roma (plum) tomatoes are ideal for this.
 This pizza goes down easy, so double the recipe to serve a hungry crowd, as this makes 6 slices, serving 2 to 3.
 Serve with a big colorful salad containing chickpeas for a simple and tasty meal. more→